umdfiresa2024/research-Greenspace/README.md

 The column the treatment variable of interest in temp_F.

-The column that represnts the outcome variable of interest is call_bin.
+The column that represents the outcome variable of interest is call_bin.

+This code block displays all of the variables in df2.

 ``` r
 names(df2)